Long Harbour, British Columbia

 Long Harbour is an inlet on the east side of Salt Spring Island.
 It hosts a ferry terminal which connects directly to the Lower Mainland via Tsawwassen, British Columbia as well as some of the other southern Gulf Islands.
-It is also the home of Maracaibo Estates.
 There are several small islets in its waters, including Clamshell Islet, which is covered with numerous prickly pear cacti.
 There is also a Royal Vancouver Yacht Club and a Royal Victoria Yacht Club outstation facility.